kaleidawave/kaleidawave.github.io/src/posts/my-rust-infrastructure.md

 ```

 IMO, all unnamed fields when debugged should be on one line despite the pretty flag.

 ### `#[derive(PartialEqExtras)]`
 In a similar vein, [derive-partial-eq-extras](https://github.com/kaleidawave/derive-partial-eq-extras) adds a more customisable [PartialEq](https://doc.rust-lang.org/std/cmp/trait.PartialEq.html) implementation.
 It adds two new attributes for ignoring certain fields in the implementer.

 For example, in my parser, expressions have positions and IDs.
 However, when comparing two expressions I want to treat them on a value basis and not based on position or identifiers.
-For example, given the literal expression `5`, I want that AST to equal other `5`s, no matter where they have been parsed.
-To do this I simply add `#[partial_eq_ignore_types]`, which I can use really easily on expression AST:
+For example, given the literal expression `5`, I want AST to equal other `5`s, no matter where they have been parsed.
+To do this I simply add `#[partial_eq_ignore_types]`, which I can use easily on the expression AST:

 ```rust
 #[derive(PartialEqExtras, Debug, Clone)]